jaspector

 Certificate of occupancy within 10 working days after final inspection when file is complete.

-Typical inspection sequence: Permit review begins after all information is received; pre-pour inspection requires elevation-related documentation; final elevation certificate is required before final inspection; certificate of occupancy follows final inspection when complete.
+Typical sequence: Permit review begins after all information is received; pre-pour inspection requires elevation-related documentation; final elevation certificate is required before final inspection; certificate of occupancy follows final inspection when complete.

-Do I need a building permit in unincorporated Plaquemines Parish, LA?
+01 Do I need a building permit in unincorporated Plaquemines Parish, LA?

 Permits are reviewed for residential renovations and repairs, new residential and commercial construction, electrical, mechanical, gas, RV, and temporary RV park permits.

-How do I apply for a building permit in unincorporated Plaquemines Parish, LA?
+02 How do I apply for a building permit in unincorporated Plaquemines Parish, LA?

-1. Submit the permit application with required attachments.
+To apply for a building permit in unincorporated Plaquemines Parish, LA, follow these steps: 1.
+Submit the permit application with required attachments.
 2. Ensure all information is entered into the parish permit system and staff database.
 3. If needed, route the permit to additional departments or council for review and approval.
 4. Review starts when all required information is received by the permit technician.
 5. Building Official approves the permit after required reviews and approvals are complete.
 6. Applicant is contacted to pick up permit when plans are involved, or permit is mailed when applicable.
 7. Keep placard visible at the job site and keep reviewed plans on-site.
 8. Issue certificate of occupancy after final inspection when required documentation is complete.

-How long does it take to get a building permit in unincorporated Plaquemines Parish, LA?
+03 How long does it take to get a building permit in unincorporated Plaquemines Parish, LA?

-How do I schedule a building inspection in unincorporated Plaquemines Parish, LA?
+04 How do I schedule a building inspection in unincorporated Plaquemines Parish, LA?

-Inspections can be scheduled via: MGO Connect, Belle Chasse Office, Port Sulphur Office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Plaquemines Parish, LA via: MGO Connect, Belle Chasse Office, Port Sulphur Office.
 Certificate of occupancy within 10 working days after final inspection when file is complete..